percona/everest-doc/docs/use/database_view.md

     To resume your database click **Resume**.
 You database will be immediately resumed.

- - **Delete the database**

-     When you no longer need your database, you can delete it.
+ - **Delete the database** - If you have a database that you no longer use, you can delete it to free up space or resources.

 ## Detailed database view

 You can view a comprehensive overview of any specific database by clicking on the respective database.
 Once you do that, you will see the **Overview**, **Backups**, and **Restores** tabs.